 This recipe, from an idea generated by Cole, is called Sweet Heart Jerky.
 Or, alternatively, Don’t Call Your Sweetheart a Jerky.
 Created after a meal at our favorite Thai restaurant, we combine curry flavors with pineapple juice to make a fantastic sweet-savory marinade that not only neutralizes the iron-y heart flavor, but makes it tasty to boot!

-¾ C pineapple juice (we often get a 20 oz can of pineapple chunks and use the drained juice)
+- ¾ C pineapple juice (we often get a couple cans of pineapple chunks and use the drained juice)

 - From frozen, remove heart from freezer to the fridge the night before and slice in the morning; this will ensure that the heart is just the right degree of frozen for easy slicing